Bored with Billboard? Time for Classical: 30 Pieces Every Music Lover Should Hear

 29. Toccata and Fugue in D Minor (1750) by Johann Sebastian Bach

 This piece may carry associations of a) church, b) old horror footage, and/or c) Disney’s Fantasia.
 The first of these is appropriate because the devout Bach was a lifelong church musician.
 In order to pierce the thick armor of these connotations, please consider another perspective: the Toccata and Fugue in D Minor was a showpiece for the highest-tech instrument on the planet / the synthesizer of its day, the pipe organ, whose mastery provided fame during Bach’s lifetime.
-Toccata means “to touch,” and pertains to the rhythmically fluid first half, in which the performer gets out attention by showing off all the organ’s bells and whistles.
-Followed by one of Bach’s greatest fugues, a musical technique in which a solo melody begins, is eventually joined by a 2nd version, is eventually joined by a 3rd version, etc., building in complexity through the simultaneous interplay of all versions.
+Toccata means “to touch,” and pertains to the rhythmically fluid first half, in which the performer gets our attention by showing off all the organ’s bells and whistles.
+This is followed by one of Bach’s greatest fugues, a musical technique in which a solo melody begins, is eventually joined by a 2nd version, is eventually joined by a 3rd version, etc., building in complexity through the simultaneous interplay of all versions.
 See also: Bach’s Brandenburg Concerto No. 3, especially the fleet-footed dance of its 2nd movement.

 30. Allegro non molto (1st movement) from The Four Seasons - Winter (1717) by Antonio Vivaldi

 Because a list of “classical gateways” without Vivaldi’s The Four Seasons--one of the best pieces to ever lure listeners into classical music--wouldn’t feel complete.
 Part of its appeal lies in the groundbreaking programmatic flair of Vivaldi’s packaging: 4 string quartets of 3 movements apiece, each intended to evoke a specific season.
 But a concept is only as good as its delivery, and Vivaldi cemented his legacy with inspired music that remains a high-water mark in the string repertoire.
-There’s an appealingly chilly quality to the start of his Winter quartet, which conjures images of icy winds advancing before bursting into a gale-force storm.
+There’s an appealingly chilly quality to the start of his Winter quartet, which conjures an image of icy winds advancing then bursting into a gale-force storm.
 Music would never be the same.

 Image Credits: Minute School, San Diego Reader